zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 #### Consuming artifacts produced by other pipelines

 Often times, there is a need to consume an artifact downstream after producing it in an upstream pipeline or step.
-Using `External Artifacts`, you can pass existing artifacts from other pipeline runs into your steps:
+Again, using `ExternalArtifact`, you can pass existing artifacts from other pipeline runs into your steps:

 ```python
 from uuid import UUID